What are Supported Lodgings?

 Who can be a Supported Lodgings carer?

-As with our foster carer recruitment, we welcome applications from all cultural and ethnic backgrounds and encourage families, couples and single people to apply.
-Similarly, the young people we seek placements for come from a wide range of diverse backgrounds.
+We welcome applications from all cultural and ethnic backgrounds and encourage families, couples and single people to apply.
+The young people we seek placements for come from a wide range of diverse backgrounds.

 As a supported lodgings carer you can maintain full time employment as you are not expected to take parental responsibility for the young person; they will be a lodger in your home.

 The most important thing is that you like and respect young people and have an understanding of some of the issues they may face.
 You will need the time and flexibility to offer advice in a safe and supportive environment, and you will need to provide the young person with a bedroom.